-So you are finished in Ireland and now looking for a Ferry from Dublin to Wales?
+So you are finished in Ireland and now looking to catch the Dublin to Holyhead Ferry?
 The best option will be the to take the Dublin Wales Ferry or more specifically the Dublin – Holyhead ferry route.
 Ferries from Dublin connect Ireland with Wales and are currently operated by 2 ferry companies; Irish Ferries and the Stena Line.

-I recommend to compare prices online before hand of the Dublin Wales ferry.
+I recommend to compare prices online before hand of the Dublin to Holyhead ferry.
 Check both directly with each line and for specials at Direct Ferries.
-We found that Irish Ferries was the cheapest, and most convenient, and so booked the cheapest price we saw [which was directly on their website].
-They leave from Dublin Port which is close to the city centre and Port-to-Port takes just 1hr 49mins.
+We found that Irish Ferries was the cheapest, and most convenient on the Dublin to Holyhead line, and so booked the cheapest price we saw [which was directly on their website].
+They leave from Dublin ferry port which is close to the city centre and Port-to-Port takes just 1hr 49mins.
 Check in for the ferries from Dublin close just a half hour before boarding as well so travel times are minimized, so you have more time to take photos of flower potted alleyways!

 Where is Holyhead?